EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> #   prediction <list>
 ```

 The output comes in a tibble format where `feature` and `feature_weight` are included, but fortunately lime contains some functions to visualize these weights.
 Figure \@ref(fig:limeplotfeatures) shows the result of using `plot_features()`, with each facet containing an observation-label pair and the bars showing the weight of the different tokens.
-Blue bars indicate that the weights _support_ the prediction in the direction and red bars indicate _contradictions_.
+Bars in the positive direction (darker) indicate that the weights _support_ the prediction and bars in the negative direction (lighter) indicate _contradictions_.
 This chart is great for finding the most prominent features in an observation.

 ```r